 Our grit blasting techniques include:

 - Wet blasting – Abrasive media with hot and soapy water.
 It eliminates dust, degreases and blasts the surface.
-This all aids in the removal of poisonous materials such as asbestos or radioactive components.
+This all aids in the removal of poisonous materials such as asbestos.
 This removal makes sure there is effective decontamination.

 - Vacuum blasting – A clean solution to wet blasting.
 There is no cleaning necessary and it is a fully justifiable method for surface preparation.